Jashan32/eSim/README.md

 Unsupported Ubuntu version: 25.04 ()
 ```

-**Cause:** `install-eSim.sh` uses a case statement based on Ubuntu version and it opens its corresponding version's file, but for 25.04 no such file exist so it fallback to this error message.
+**Cause:** `install-eSim.sh` uses a case statement based on Ubuntu version and opens the corresponding version-specific file, but for 25.04 no such file exists, so it falls back to this error message.

-**Fix:** create `install-eSim-25.04.sh` and link it to new case for version 25.04.
+**Fix:** Create `install-eSim-25.04.sh` and link it to a new case for version 25.04.

 ### 2. Missing `lsb-release`
 **Issue:** Script failed during Ubuntu version detection.

 **Error:**
 ``` bash
 ./install-eSim.sh: line 26: lsb_release: command not found